 Last year the markets acknowledged Supreme Cannabis’ potential, but the ride was anything but smooth.
 SPRWF stock doubled in value between mid-August through September-end.
 However, it crashed back down to earth by mid-October, 2018.

 Since then, SPRWF stock has managed to hold onto long-term support above $1.
 It’s a high-risk, high-reward venture, but a very tempting one.

 Cannabis Science (OTCMKTS:CBIS) is easily one of the most speculative among top marijuana penny stocks.
 Immediately, you can tell that through either its ridiculously-low share price, or its sub-$100 million market capitalization.

 Another giveaway is Cannabis Science’s bold declaration to provide innovative therapies for unmet medical needs, including cancer.
 As the old saying goes, extraordinary claims require extraordinary evidence.

 But this is also where CBIS stock becomes interesting.
 Management claims that cannabis use dates back thousands of years, making it one of the most tried-and-true medicines.
 Plus, traditional pharmaceutical companies have become more a marketing machine than a therapy provider.
 Therefore, the medical-cannabis industry deserves at least some credibility.

 That’s the good news for CBIS stock.
-The not so great news is that shares have struggled badly throughout this year.
-Like tires spinning in mud, the company failed to generate traction.
+The not so great news is that shares continue to struggle.

 Conservative investors should probably stay away from Cannabis Science and marijuana penny stocks in general.
-But the encouraging note is that CBIS stock has calmed down in recent trades.
+But the encouraging note is that CBIS stock has stabilized since before the beginning of the year.
 That’s no guarantee of a turnaround, but any positive movements are likely to be explosive.